 What makes Dublin bay prawns so great? why are they better than their cousins the tiger or king prawn from south-east Asia that you see on supermarket shelves everywhere?
 Well for me it’s all about the texture.
 They’re much softer, sweeter tasting, and more succulent.

 They can sometimes be difficult to get your hands on though and they’re expensive too.
 So at a push, you could substitute any other variety of prawns or shrimp as our friends across the pond call them.

 When you’re shopping buy the freshest you can find.
 They should have a luminous orange glow with no black spots on the head or tail and smell fresh like the sea with no trace of ammonia.

-Eons ago, when I was a young commis I got a job for the summer down in Waterford on the southeast coast of Ireland.
+Aeons ago, when I was a young commis I got a job for the summer down in Waterford on the southeast coast of Ireland.

 The fishing port of Dunmore east was just a couple of miles down the road and every afternoon we’d get a delivery of prawns so fresh that they were still alive and jumping around.

-In a few hours, the tasty crustaceans went from the sea straight to our customer’s stomachs.
+In a few hours, the tasty crustaceans went from the sea straight to our customer’s plate.
 I didn’t appreciate it at the time and in the 20 years since I’ve never seen prawns so fresh.